Topological sheaves and spaces of distributions in the global case: Ordered operad and operad with poles

-\begin{remark} Under the assumption that $M^A$ is also a $\pbarOpolim{A}$ \cgmod module, by what noticed in Notation \ref{notaz:prodottiesterniOmod} all the pseudo tensor product we have defined are $\pbarOpolim {A}$ \cgmod module.
+Under this assumption, by what noticed in Notation \ref{notaz:prodottiesterniOmod} all the pseudo tensor product we have defined are $\pbarOpolim {A}$ \ccgmod module.
 Moreover all the action and maps among these modules we have constructed are $\pbarOpolim A$-equivariant.
-Similar considerations also hold in the case $\pbarOpoli$ is replaced by $\pbarDpoli$. \end{remark}
+Similar considerations also hold in the case $\pbarOpoli$ is replaced by $\pbarDpoli$.